kubestash/docs/docs/guides/kubedump/namespace/index.md

 **Create RetentionPolicy:**

-Now, we have to create a `RetentionPolicy` custom resource which specifies how the old `Snapshots` should be cleaned up.
+Now, we have to create a `RetentionPolicy` object to specify how the old `Snapshots` should be cleaned up.

 Below is the YAML of the `RetentionPolicy` object that we are going to create,